Motorcycle Accident Claim * and Safety Guide

 - 50% of the motorcyclist involved in collisions were between the ages of 25 and 34.

-- 71% of the motorcyclists involved in collisions were over the legal alcohol limit at the time of the incidents with 455 of these 4 times over the legal alcohol limit.
+- 71% of the motorcyclists involved in collisions were over the legal alcohol limit at the time of the incidents.
+455 of these drivers 4 times over the legal alcohol limit.

 Motorbike Incidents and Collisions

-Below are the most common incidents and collisions involving a motorcycle accident * as well as advice to help you with what you need to do after a motorcycle accident *.
+Below are the most common incidents and collisions involving a motorcycle accident *.
+In addition there is advice to help you with what you need to do after a motorcycle accident *.

 According to the RSA, the most common types of incidents and collisions occurred between 2 vehicles (63.4%), 34.4% of incidents were single vehicle collisions and 1.1% involved a motorcyclist and a cyclist and 1.1% involved a collision between a motorcyclist and a pedestrian.
 In two-vehicle collisions, 70% were between a motorcyclist and a private car with the remaining 30% involving, trucks, jeeps, tractors or pickup truck towing a trailer.